DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 * `depthai_image_stream.launch`: Streams the live feed from the camera.
 * `depthai_spatial_detection.launch`: Runs spatial detection.
 Waits for a enable_model rosservice call to specify what model to activate.
 This requires a valid `.blob` file in `models/` and the path to this `.blob` file should be specified in the `depthai_models.yaml` file.
 For more information about these files, see the code structure outline below.
 This will publish `CVObject` messages to a topic for each class that the model detects.

+## Simulating Image feeds
+`test_images.py` simulates the camera feed by constantly publishing images to a topic.
+It can publish still images, a folder of images, rosbag files, and video files to a topic on loop.
+This helps us locally test our code without needing to connect to a camera.
+Use `roslaunch` with the files when running.
+* `test_images.launch`: Publishes dummy images to a topic every few seconds.
+It has the following three parameters:
+* `feed_path`: Path to the image, video, folder, or rosbag file that you want published.
+* `topic`: Name of topic that you want to be publish the images to.
+Required if `feed_path` is not a rosbag file.
+* `framerate`: Number of frames published per second.
+Default value is set to 24.
+Used when `feed_path` is a folder or still image to determine rate at which to publish images.

+Examples:

+`roslaunch cv test_images.launch feed_path:=../assets/gate.mov topic:=/camera/left/image_raw`: Runs test_images by taking gate.mov file in cv/assets and publishes the simulated image feed to the topic '/camera/left/image_raw'.

+`roslaunch cv test_images.launch feed_path:=../assets/buoy.jpg topic:=/camera/right/image_raw framerate:=30`: Publishes the still image buoy.jpg in cv/assets to the topic '/camera/right/image_raw' 30 times per second.

 ### Structure
 `scripts/`
 * `depthai_spatial_detection.py`: Waits for an enable_model rosservice call, and then publishes spatial detections using the model specified in the service call and in depthai_models.yaml.